The Ultimate Guide to Restaurant Customer Loyalty in 2026

 The Most Effective Restaurant Loyalty Strategies

-Building restaurant customer loyalty requires a combination of marketing strategies and operational practices.
-Before we look at some of the most effective approaches restaurants use today, it’s important to highlight the value of customer data in any loyalty strategy.
+Building customer loyalty requires a combination of marketing strategies and operational practices.
+Before we look at the most effective approaches, it’s important to highlight the role of customer data in any loyalty strategy.

-This is one of the main reasons restaurants struggle to build sustainable growth if they become overly dependent on big delivery apps.
-While those platforms can bring in new orders, they guard diner data because they want the loyalty to be to their app, not the individual restaurants.
-If you’re unable to identify a repeat customer, it will be impossible to build a successful loyalty program.
-Owning direct ordering is essential to customer loyalty.
+This is one of the main reasons restaurants struggle to build sustainable growth when they become overly dependent on big delivery apps.
+Those platforms can bring in new orders, but they guard diner data because they want the loyalty to belong to their app, not to individual restaurants.
+If you can’t identify a repeat customer, you can’t build a loyalty program.
+Owning direct ordering is the prerequisite to customer loyalty.

 Loyalty Programs That Reward Repeat Visits